yunustechin/yunustechin/README.md

 ### About Me

-Computer Engineering student with a strong passion for backend development.
-Skilled in building robust APIs using modern frameworks and writing clean, testable code.
-Focused on scalable architecture and performance-driven design.
+I’m a Computer Engineering student with a strong interest in backend development and system design.
+I focus on building reliable, maintainable software with clean architecture and solid testing practices.
+I enjoy working on performance optimization, efficient data handling, and creating systems that scale smoothly under load.
+Writing clear, purposeful code and solving real-world problems through software is what drives me.

 ---